reservoirpy/reservoirpy/examples/Introduction  to Reservoir Computing/README.md

 pip install pandas matplotlib requests
 ```

 Of course, you will also need to install ReservoirPy.
-Since there is not yet a stable release of ReservoirPy on PiPy, we still recommend cloning the respository and installing it in editable mode.
+Since there is not yet a stable release of ReservoirPy on PyPi, we still recommend cloning the respository and installing it in editable mode.

 ```bash
 git clone https://github.com/neuronalx/reservoirpy.git